Get insider access

 Street Noise Isolation Audio

 These headphones have decent noise isolation performance in common scenarios.
-They're very good at cutting out the rumble of airplane engines, and perform similarly when you find yourself on a busy street full of traffic.
-However, they don't isolate you quite as well in office environments.
+They're very good at cutting out the sound of airplane engines and perform similarly when you're on a busy street full of traffic.
+However, they don't isolate you from distraction quite as well in office environments.

 Isolation